ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 end
 ```

 A POST to `kyc.ost.com/api/v2/users` creates a new user object for the user in OST KYC database.
+Only user's signup information is sent via this endpoint.
+For sending user's KYC details a POST request to a different endpoint `/users-kyc/{{user_id}}` has to be sent.

 <u>**Input Parameters**</u>